TheOfficialFloW/gtasa_vita/README.md

 <p align="center"><img src="./screenshots/game.png"></p>

-This is a wrapper/port of *Grand Theft Auto: San Andreas Mobile* for the *PS Vita*.
+This is a wrapper/port of *Grand Theft Auto: San Andreas Android* for the *PS Vita* with lots of custom patches such as:

+- Fixed camera controls for flying vehicles (including the Hydra jet).
+- Fixed broken facial expressions.
+- Removed specular lighting on pedestrians.
+- Added PS2-like rendering.

-The port works by loading the official Android executable in memory, resolving its imports with native functions and patching it in order to properly run.
+The port works by loading the official Android ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.

 ## Setup Instructions (For End Users)
 In order to properly install the game, you'll have to follow these steps precisely: